msavin/SteveJobs/PLANS.md

 **v2.1**
  - Add alerts if jobs are failing
  - Add a way to pause the queue if a job fails
+ - Pause jobs, or switch servers, if CPU usage is over X

 **Future (?)**
  - Microservice mode